 |---|---|---|---|---|

-| The Law of Group Polarization | Cass R Sunstein | Sunstein explores how deliberation among like-minded individuals tends to amplify their preexisting views, a phenomenon he terms group polarization.
-He proposes that this effect is not just a quirk of psychology but a reliable pattern with implications for law, politics, and public discourse. | John M. Olin Program in Law and Economics Working Paper No. 91, 1999 | |
+| The Law of Group Polarization | Cass R Sunstein | This working paper lays out the dynamics and consequences of group polarization, where group members’… | John M. Olin Program in Law and Economics Working Paper No. 91, 1999 | |

 Frequently Asked Questions